 - Whether the electrical current was direct (DC) or alternating (AC)

-Are there any electric shock symptoms and injuries that can result from being shocked?
+Are there any symptoms and injuries that can result from being shocked by electricity?

-The most common electric shock symptoms and injuries resulting from electrical shock include:
+The most common electric shock symptoms and injuries resulting from an accident with electricity include:

 - Severe burns (external and internal)